The-Nazara-Project/Nazara/README.md

 # Netbox Sync

-Netbox Sync is an experimental Rust program that automates teh collection of system information for NetBox, using NetBox's API.
+Netbox Sync is an experimental Rust program that automates the collection of system information for NetBox, using NetBox's API.
 It enables the automatic creation of new machines in NetBox or population of information fields for existing ones.

+**Netbox Sync is in the early stages of its development.
+Please note that the information listed below is subject to change.**

 ## Installation